utPLSQL/utPLSQL-maven-plugin/README.md

 This will allow you to run with all tests disabled by default and to run them with this command:

-    mvn install -DskipTests=false
+    mvn install -DskipUtplsqlTests=false

-### Usage Example
+### Configuration

-Please refer to the following usage example for the parameters descriptions.
+Please refer to the following usage example for the parameters descriptions:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"